CommonGateway/PetStore/README.md

 For those familiar with Git and their IDE, you can [clone this repository](#cloning-your-repository) and overwrite the OAS.yaml with your own OAS.
 Don't forget to commit push.

-Your created OAS is now in your new API repository.
+Your created OAS is now in your new repository.
 You can always view or edit it through Stoplight and export it again, then overwriting the OAS.yaml in your repository.
 You can continue with the other steps from [this guide](#creating-your-repository-from-this-template).

 ## Cloning your repository

-If you want to clone your repository you will need [Git](https://git-scm.com/download/win) or any [Git GUI](https://git-scm.com/downloads/guis) (we recommend [GitKraken](https://www.gitkraken.com).
+First of all:

+- Go to your GitHub repository page.
+- Look for the `Code` button in the top right of the page.
-- On the GitHub page of this repository press `Code` and copy the `https` link.
+- Copy the https link.

 If you installed Git without GUI: